Dr Alan Ingram

 Sinthujan Varatharajah.
 Suspended in this disjunction: the German asylum complex.
 2013-present.

 Sam Halvorsen.
 Subverting space: territorial practices and territoriality in the Occupy London movement.
 Funded by ESRC studentship.
-2011-present.
+PhD awarded 2015.

 Cinzia Polese.
 Negotiating power between civil society and the state: the formulation of asylum policies in Italy and the United Kingdom.
 Funded by ESRC studentship.
 PhD awarded 2013.